palantir/gradle-jdks/gradle-jdks-setup/README.md

   - contains a list of directories in the format `<jdk_major_version>/<os>/<arch>` that contain 2 files:
     - `download-url` full url path for the jdk, os and arch.
 Rendered from `JdksExtension#jdks` configured in step 2
     - `local-path` the local name of the file.
 Rendered based on the distribution-name, version and the [hash](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdkSpec.java)
-  - if [`com.palantir.baseline-java-versions` (another gradle plugin - more docs in link)](https://github.com/palantir/gradle-baseline#compalantirbaseline-java-versions) is configured, then it only generates the JDK versions configured by the [`javaVersions` & `javaVersion` extensions](https://github.com/palantir/gradle-baseline#compalantirbaseline-java-versions)
-  - otherwise it generates all the JDK versions configured in [JdksExtension](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdksExtension.java)
+  - it generates all the JDK versions configured in [JdksExtension](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdksExtension.java)

 ## How it works ?